 Additionally, cookies from the supermarket come in a lot of plastic and have way too many ingredients that I can’t even pronounce.

 Second-hand clothes are especially significant for the ladies, but it is challenging to shop for my wife’s clothes.
 She never likes what I pick.
 If you have the same problem, perhaps a voucher is a better idea 🙂

 Would your hubby like some new tools or toys?
 Have a look at Letgo or eBay.
-Often the best tools are second hand since they were made to last heavy impacts.
-A preloved set of screwdrivers, a nice old hand planer, I have found some of the best tools second-hand.
+Often the best tools are secondhand since they were made to last heavy impacts.
+With a preloved set of screwdrivers, and a nice old hand planer, I have found some of the best tools second-hand.

 In today’s day and age, we don’t need trees to read anymore.
 Sure, a book is still a pleasant present, and I prefer them in paper format than in kindle, but you can even buy books on amazon second hand now.
 Another way to reduce your waste and have a happy zero waste Christmas is by gifting subscriptions or ebooks.

 Subscriptions for new yorker or other magazines that you can find online now.